xmzzyo/draft_llm_nm/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# A Framework for LLM-Assisted Network Management with Human-in-the-Loop
+# A Framework for LLM Agent-Assisted Network Management with Human-in-the-Loop

-This is the working area for the individual Internet-Draft, "A Framework for LLM-Assisted Network Management with Human-in-the-Loop".
+This is the working area for the individual Internet-Draft, "A Framework for LLM Agent-Assisted Network Management with Human-in-the-Loop".

 * [Editor's Copy](https://xmzzyo.github.io/draft_llm_nm/#go.draft-cui-nmrg-llm-nm.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-cui-nmrg-llm-nm)